make-all/tuya-local/README.md

 - Eurom heaters.
 - Purline Hoti M100 heaters.

+### Air Conditioners

+- ElectriQ 12WMINV heatpumps

 ### Pool heaters

 - Garden PAC pool heatpumps.
 - Madimack pool heatpumps.
 - Remora pool heatpumps.
 - BWT FI 45 heatpumps.
-- Poolex Silverline FI heatpumps.
+- Poolex Silverline and Vertigo heatpumps.
-- many other Pool heatpumps will work using the above configurations.
+- these seem to use two common controllers, and many other Pool heatpumps will work using the above configurations.
   Report issues if there are any differences in presets or other features, or if any of the "unknown" values that are returned as attributes can be figured out.

 ### Fans
 - Goldair GCPF315 fans